Today’s announcement that Labour will freeze household energy bills if they win the next election has the energy companies up in arms.

 So how come they think the numbers make sense?
 A whole quarter of the average household energy bill unaccounted for and neither Siobhan nor Krishnan objects!

 Am I going crazy?
-Have I lost the ability to add up?
+Have I lost the ability to add up myself?
 What am I missing?
 What is it that Krishnan and Siobhan get that I don’t?

+(Ah!
+Now I get it.
+What she’s saying is that the energy companies’ figures add up, but Ed Milliband’s don’t.
 But hang on a minute.
 The only figures we’ve seen so far that don’t add up are the energy companies’, not Labour’s.
-So why is Siobhan saying it’s the other way round, and why isn’t Krishnan putting her straight?
-This can’t be deliberate, surely?
-That would be neither accurate nor impartial, which would bring Ofcom crashing down on their heads.
-So I’m guessing the reason Krishnan isn’t mentioning the missing 23% now is because he’s keeping his best shot for last.
+So why is Siobhan saying it’s the other way round, and why isn’t Krishnan putting her straight?)

 In the studio, the Chief Executive of Energy UK, Angela Knight, puts the energy companies’ case first: